Drew Waters Preview, Player Props: Royals vs. Mariners

 Drew Waters At The Plate

-- Waters has six doubles, five triples, seven home runs and 19 walks while batting .233.
+- Waters has six doubles, five triples, eight home runs and 20 walks while hitting .235.

-- Waters has driven in a run in 18 games this season (26.9%), including five games with more than one RBI (7.5%).
+- Waters has an RBI in 19 of 68 games this season, with multiple RBI in five of them.
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.